 What to Expect

-After properly qualifying for surgery, you’ll meet with one of our gender affirmation surgeons.
-The surgeon will examine you and ask questions to determine if you physically qualify for surgery.
+After properly qualifying for surgery, you’ll meet with one of our surgeons.
+They will examine you and ask questions to determine if you physically qualify for surgery.
 If you qualify, you’ll discuss any risks and potential complications and walk through the steps involved.
 You’ll be given specific instructions to follow prior to your surgery.

 It’s important to follow your surgeon’s instructions for proper care of your body after surgery.
 You may have specific directions about taking medications and how to clean and care for the surgical site.
 Healing may take several weeks as swelling decreases.